zhahui/kasisto-server-api/api-overview.md

 2) The field "status" in response should be one of the following:
    "posted","pending","cancelled","unspecified".

-3) The fields "transaction_date" and "post_date" in response should be in "yyyy-MM-dd’T’HH:mm:ss.SSSZ” Date format.
+3) The fields "transaction_date" and "post_date" in response should be in ISO-8601 format "yyyy-MM-dd’T’HH:mm:ssZ” Date format.

 4) If there is no meta or categories then pass empty array.